-Perhaps the most economical option to visit Nungnung Waterfall is renting a motorbike, but it is also the riskiest.
+Perhaps the most economical option to visit Nungnung Waterfall is renting a motorbike in Bali, but it is also the riskiest.
 If you know how to drive a motorbike, you can rent one for an extremely affordable price in any of the major cities.
-Just follow the directions on Google maps and you will get to Nungnung Waterfall easily.
+Just follow the directions on Google Maps and you will get to Nungnung Waterfall easily.

-- Renting a car and a driver for the day/half-day
+- Renting a Car and a Driver for The Day or Half-day

 This option is definitely a little more expensive than the first, but still quite affordable for a tourist.
 If you prefer comfort and not having the time restrictions of a tour, then this option is for you.
 It is quite common to rent a car and a driver in Bali due to how difficult to access some of these locations are.